isc-projects/kea/doc/sphinx/arm/install.rst

    $ ./configure [other-options] --with-cql=path-to-pkg-config

-Note if ``pkg-config`` is at its standard location (and thus in the shell path) you do not need to supply its path.
-If it does not work (e.g. no pkg-config, package not available in pkg-config with the cassandra name), you can still use the ``cql_config`` script in tools/ as described below.
+Note that if ``pkg-config`` is at its standard location (and thus in the shell path), the path does not need to be specified.
+If it does not work (e.g. no pkg-config, package not available in pkg-config with the cassandra name), the ``cql_config`` script in tools/ can still be used as described below.

 Download and compile cpp-driver from DataStax.
 For details regarding